Nadir Sedrati: Early life

 Nadir Sedrati was born on 26 March 1938 in the village of Gavet in Isère, the younger of two boys born to Algerian immigrants.
 His father died when he was three, and due to the ongoing World War and her mother's incapability to take care of them, the two brothers were placed in an orphanage.
 Shortly afterwards, Sedrati's older brother, Milhoud, was expelled due to being overtly violent, but Nadir was allowed to stay due to his more calm and intelligent nature.

-On October 2, 1946, at the age of 8 and a half, Sedrati was baptized at the church in Douvaine.
-As he was frequently called 'Dominique' instead of his given name, he grew up with the impression that that was his real name until January 1952, when he checked his identity papers and learned his true name.
+On 2 October 1946, at the age of 8 and a half, Sedrati was baptized at the church in Douvaine.
+As he was frequently called 'Dominique' instead of his given name, he grew up with the impression that that was his real name until 1952, when he checked his identity papers and learned his true name.
 In addition to this, he learned that his father, whom he had never met, had died during the Second World War, which left a mark on the impressionable young man which subsequently led him to commit petty crimes.

-First scams
+First packages and internments

-In 1957, at the age of 19, Sedrati joined the army in Algeria, where he planned to set up a scam, but was quickly arrested.
-He was then dishonorably discharged, but avoided prison time due to his age, as the age of majority was 21 at the time.
-In 1962, he was arrested for several counts of fraud and imprisoned.
-During this time, he underwent several psychiatric tests, and while most of the results deemed him as responsible for his actions, others were met with mixed reception from psychiatrists.
-After his release, he would be imprisoned on fifteen additional occasions, but would sometimes be interned at a psychiatric hospital to avoid penal sanctions.

-In 1969, Sedrati returned to Algeria to meet his girlfriend's parents, as he wanted to propose to her - however, they rejected the "presumed Algerian" due to his French name, the fact that he was uncircumsized and that he could not speak a word of Arabic.
-This greatly affected Sedrati, and from then on he frequently felt lonely and rejected by the world.
-During the 1970s and early 1980s, he alternated between spending time in prison and various psychiatric hospitals.
-According to him, one of "mental abnormalities" was supposedly covering himself in honey to prevent attacks from extraterrestrials.

-During one of his prison stints, he became acquainted with a fellow inmate, 42-year-old André Gachy, with whom he became good friends.
-After his release in early 1982, Sedrati decided to move in with his new friend at the latter's house in La Verrière.
+As a teenager in the 1950s, Sedrati was involved in a string of petty thefts, for which he was not convicted.

+In 1957, at the age of 19, Sedrati joined the army.
+Performing his military service during the Algerian War, he is quickly shaken by fighting against the Algerian military, whom he describes as his “brothers”, and decides to set up a swindle.
+Sedrati was eventually unmasked and discharged from the army.
+His superiors deemed him “capable of the worst”.
+Sedrati was subsequently committed to the psychiatric hospital in Nice for a nervous breakdown.

+In 1958, having regained his freedom, Sedrati organized a fake tombola for the Algerian contingent, posing as a soldier.
+He cashed in the subscriptions in his own name.
+After being unmasked, Sedrati was committed to the Sarreguemines psychiatric hospital.

+Released in 1959, Sedrati married for the first time in the early 1960s, but soon divorced.